Closing Date: March 11, 2022

 In addition to passages, the officer will be granted the following transportation allowances:

-- ocean freight charges, including insurance, for shipping personal and household effects to Guyana, not exceeding 1250 cubic feet, plus a motor car (if the officer already owns one);
+(i) ocean freight charges, including insurance, for shipping personal and household effects to Guyana, not exceeding 45.3 cubic meters, plus a motor car (if the officer already owns one);

 - the cost of packing and crating personal and household effects.